gridsome/gridsome.org/docs/dynamic-routing.md

 # Dynamic Routing

 > Dynamic routes are useful for pages that only need client-side routing.
-For example user pages that fetches info from an external API in production based on a segment in the URL.
+For example pages that fetches info from an external API in production based on a segment in the URL.

 ## File-based dynamic routes